 The Butora Acro is high performing, comfortable shoe at a great price.
-Our testers loved the out of the box fit of this shoe, many commenting that they felt similar to La Sportiva Solution.
+Our testers loved the fit out-of-the-box, with many commenting that they felt similar to La Sportiva Solutions.
 Butora's proprietary Neo Fuse rubber sticks to granite slabs and micro features with the best of them, and there is a generous helping of it slathered on the uppers, making toe hooking a breeze.

 Read review: Butora Acro